- Get Started

 charge(publicKey, amount of XLM)returns

 Your app can publish its Stellar toll address for payments.
 When someone tries to use your service, the server has them authenticate their public key and calls

-charge on the Toll Collector to decrements the consumer’s balance in the DB.
+charge on the Toll Collector to decrement the consumer’s balance in the DB.
 You can send the consumer a message when their balance is zero.

 A web application that facilitates creating multisig transactions.
 Typically you must coordinate between several parties to generate a transaction for an account protected by multisig.
 This site would make this process much easier and allow you to coordinate in cases where you don’t know the other party.

 Ideally, the multisig coordinator includes the following features:

 A data feed for the distributed Exchange inside Stellar.
 Something equivalent to the Poloniex API.
 This will be useful for apps like StellarTerm as well as getting the Stellar trade volume added to charting sites like CoinMarketCap

 A web page that shows the state of the network quorum graph.
 Ideally, the quorum monitor shows: